rollbar/rollbar-gem/README.md

 In the Rollbar interface, stacktraces are shown with in-project code expanded and other code collapsed.
 Stack frames are counted as in-project if they occur in a file that is inside of the `configuration.root` (automatically set to `Rails.root` if you're using Rails).
 The collapsed sections can be expanded by clicking on them.

-If you want code from some specific gems to be expanded by default, you can configure this in `config/initializers/rollbar.rb`:
+If you want code from some specific gems to start expanded as well, you can configure this in `config/initializers/rollbar.rb`:

 ```ruby
 Rollbar.configure do |config |